hsf-training/hsf-training-databases-basics/_episodes/04-mysql-and-python.md

 > ## Search on different column
 >
-> Retrieve and display all collision_tpe
+> Retrieve and display all collision_type
 >
 > > ## Solution
 > >